srsarangi/droneswarm/README.md

 i.
 Open a project in Unity3D.

 ii.
-Go to Assets -> Scenes -> Final Scenes.
+Go to **Assets -> Scenes -> Final Scenes**.

 iii.
-Open ***FinalVideo*** Scene and click on the play button.
+Open the **FinalVideo** scene and click on the play button.

 iv.
-Select leader drone and Check '*Go*' checkbox of Leader Waypoints section in Inspector.
+Select the leader drone and Check the "Go"  checkbox in the Leader Waypoints section in _Inspector_.

 ##3.
 Important Points